yashodhan1202/School_District_Analysis/README.md

        There is no change in the data for scores by school size.
 Please refer the below image for comparison:

        ![Image](https://github.com/yashodhan1202/School_District_Analysis/blob/main/Score_by_schooltype_Comparison.png)

+## Summary
+There were 4 changes made to the original dataset in order to investigate the school results by eliminating the suspicious data in the original dataset.
+The four changes are    listed below :-
+ -